Cypress Freeze TFA Swing at Jersey Village

 - Not fond of embedded clash; it's a recipe for judge intervention.
 I'll flow overviews and you should read them when you're extending a position, but long (0:30+) overviews that trade-off against substantive line-by-line work increase the probability that I'll either forget about an argument or misunderstand its implication.

-- Given that I predominately coach policy, I am probably most comfortable adjudicating these debates, but this is your space so you should make the arguments that you want to make in the style that you prefer.
+- Given that I predominately coach policy debate, I am probably most comfortable adjudicating these rounds, but this is your space so you should make the arguments that you want to make in the style that you prefer.

 - You should have be cutting updates and the more specific the counterplan and the links on the disad the happier I'll be.
 The size/probability of the impact is a function of the strength/specificity of the link.